 Sellers know when buyers begin to shop it’s time to list and buyers know when homes hit the market it’s time to buy.
 If you’re a seller, that’s a good thing because you’re more likely to get the price you want because there are more buyers out there.
 But if you’re a buyer and the market is beginning to heat up, you may find you’re competing with other buyers for the very same property.
-Here are three things buyers can do to sweeten an offer with raising the price.
+Here are three things buyers can do to sweeten a home offer with raising the price.

-Okay, one of the very best ways to get your offer accepted is to offer cash.
+Okay, one of the very best ways to get your home offer accepted is to offer cash.
 An all cash offer lets the sellers know immediately there won’t be any problems with a loan application.
 Even for buyers with perfect credit and a sizable down payment the approval process still takes time.
-Or, instead of making an all cash offer you can make a larger down payment on your loan and let the sellers know that you’ll be putting 30 or 40 percent or more down.
+Or, instead of making an all-cash offer you can make a larger down payment on your loan and let the sellers know that you’ll be putting 30 or 40 percent or more down.

 Another way to sweeten the deal is to get personal.
 Take a moment and literally write out a letter to the sellers telling them how much you love their home and why you’re buying.
-You can mail this letter to them or hand it to them or their real estate agent when making an offer.
+You can mail this letter to them or hand it to them or their real estate agent when making a home offer.
 Consider something like, “We absolutely love your home!
 Our family is growing and we certainly need the room and you have the perfect house for us!”
 You may not have a growing family or you may not have a family at all but a personal letter will create a connection.

 A prequalification letter indicates the buyers have in fact spoken with a lender but a preapproval shows that not only have the buyers contacted a lender but also applied for a home loan.
-The loan application has been documented as pay check stubs, tax returns and bank statements have been reviewed as has a credit report and credit scores.
+The loan application has been documented as paycheck stubs, tax returns and bank statements have been reviewed as has a credit report and credit scores.
 This letter should state that you are credit approved and all you need to do is find a property to buy.